If you’re going to drink this holiday season, please consult my gluten-free alcohol guide first!

 A Gluten-Free Mixed Drink Recipe:

 Rum is one of my favorite distilled liquors because it’s always gluten-free.
-Enjoy this recipe for a Minty Mojito in a Mug inspired by the video following my recipe.
+Enjoy this recipe for a Minty Mojito in a Mug.
 Cheers!

 Cheers to a happy, healthy and totally gluten-free New Year!